 - 1 tbsp lime juice.

 Take a saucepan, add water, 1 cup coconut milk, and salt to boil.
-When the water starts boiling, add the rice, reduce its flame, cover the lid, and leave it for 20 to 25 minutes.
+When the water starts boiling, add the rice and reduce its flame, cover the lid and leave it for 20 to 25 minutes.
 Meanwhile, Check and stir the ingredients frequently.

 Cut normal size half mango into pieces, add ¼ cup of remaining coconut milk, lime juice, and 1 tbsp of agave syrup.
 The next step starts with roasting the shredded coconut in a pan without any oil.
 Wait till the coconut changes its color to a golden brown, and gets aromatic.